700software/omnios-image-for-digitalocean/README.md

     - Best known for: simple user interface, better pricing than AWS for small projects
     - A custom image must be built to run this OS.
 (Thus creation of this repo.)
     - They chose hCaptcha over reCaptcha, which implies a prioritization of privacy
-    - They made [no comment on BLM], which implies hesitation to go [woke].
+    - They made [no comment on BLM], which implies hesitation to go woke.
     - support competition in the marketplace by not using AWS, Azure, Google Cloud

 Unlike SmartOS (Joyent's preference), OmniOS supports traditional ISO installations and boot-from-disk we take for granted, without requiring network or USB boot each time.
 This simplifies future migration to bare-metal, as well as diversifying with temporary VirtualBox installations as-needed.